Loading...

 To destroy the setup packages and delete their data run:

-For example, this command allows the most to be deployed with one command:
+For example, this command allows the most comprehensive recipe to be deployed with one command:

-For more information on how to start stop and destroy packages using the command line, see the .
+For more information on how to start stop and destroy packages using the command line, see the Instant OpenHIE 2 CLI docs.

-Please for support or to chat about new features or ideas.
+Please join us on Discord for support or to chat about new features or ideas.

 The interoperability layer that enables simpler data exchange between the different systems.
 It is also the security layer for the other systems.